BookOfStopHere/meshlab/README.md

 MeshLab is mostly based on the open source c++ mesh processing library [VCGlib](http://www.vcglib.net) developed at the [Visual Computing Lab](http://vcg.isti.cnr.it) of [ISTI - CNR](http://www.isti.cnr.it), for all the core mesh processing tasks and it is available for Windows, MacOSX, and Linux.

 Compiling instruction can be found in the [src](https://github.com/cnr-isti-vclab/meshlab/tree/master/src) folder.

+Note:  To checkout this (starseeker/meshlab) fully, you will need to do git clone --recursive to get all the submodules.
+See https://git-scm.com/book/en/v2/Git-Tools-Submodules for more information.